jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-Then we have BuckleScript, which is the only compiler we care about.
+The compiler we want is BuckleScript.
 It produces clean, performant Javascript, and it interops nicely with npm and the rest of the Javascript ecosystem.

 :::